LuukHenk/dotfiles/README.md

 - B001: Check where packages are currently installed on the system (and get info) using snap and apt

+#### Bugfixes
+	- I-A001a: .bashrc prompt overwrites current line when line is too long instead of using a newline
+	- I-A003b: Fix yanking to clipboard

 ### To do
 - T-A003: Rebuild init.vim and add readme info about init.vim

-- T-B001a: Add asdf package manager
+- T-B001a: Add asdf package manager to program installer test
 - T-B002: Check if there are newer versions of the packages availible than the one currently installed and determine if it is installed with the preferred package manager
 - T-B003: Let the user install packages (??and remove the other versions after installation??)
+- T-B004: Let the user uninstall packages
 - T-B004: Add packages:

-		- ASDF - standard
+		- Config files (found in /etc) - standard
+			- bashrc - v
+			- inputrc - v
-			- Rust
+			- init.vim
-			- Python3 (and pip3?)
+			- git
-			- Lua (love?)
+			- terminator
-			- Bash ???
+			- nautilus

-		- ASDF - web building
+		- apt (& snap) - standard
+			- snapd
-			- html
+			- git
-			- css
+			- asdf
-			- js
+			- pip3

-		- apt - standard
+			- xclip
 			- ncdu
-			- neovim (+ config file and pluginInstaller)
+			- neovim
 			- htop
 			- gsettings
-			- terminator (also add config files to /etc)
+			- terminator

+		- ASDF - Programming languages - standard
+			- Rust
+			- Python3
+			- Bash

-		- snap (always ask for the installation)
+		- apt & snap - only for home computer
 			- spotify
 			- dropbox

-		- Exceptions (idk how to install yet) (always ask for installation)
 			- steam
 			- discord
 			- firefox
-			- additional file manager (at the moment it is nautilus in .bashrc)
+			- nautilus (file manager) (set as default file manager)
 			- nvidea driver (if available)

-		- Unknown yet
+		- Other - ?? yet
-			- git (and its configuration files)
+			- Neovim plugins
+			- Default computer settings
+				- gsettings
+					- hotkeys
+				- default apps (can I do this with gsettings?)
+					- web: Firefox Web Browser
+					- Text editor:

 - T-C: Ask for installation of ubuntu gui config files --> Do they still work on 20.04?